LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 - Number of new distributed applications running on the network.

 **Adoption and Usage**
-- The number of enterprises and projects integrating or deploying `PROJECT` technology.
+- The number of enterprises and projects integrating or deploying Hiero technology.
 - Case studies and success stories showcasing the practical applications and benefits of the technology.

 **Release and Development Milestones**